fsprojects/fsharp-language-server/README.md

 - sample: Example projects used by tests

 ## How is this project different than [Ionide](https://github.com/ionide)?
-Ionide is a suite of F# plugins for VSCode that implements an IDE-type experience.
-This project is focused on implementing the core code intelligence features with maximum performance.
+Ionide is a suite of F# plugins for VSCode; F# language server is analagous to the [FSAC](https://github.com/fsharp/FsAutoComplete) component.
+While FSAC is based on a custom JSON protocol; F#LS is based on the [language server protocol](https://microsoft.github.io/language-server-protocol/specification) standard.

-The implementation is essentially a language-server-protocol wrapper around [F# Compiler Service](https://fsharp.github.io/FSharp.Compiler.Service/).
-This approach has significant speed benefits.
+The implementation is essentially a language-server-protocol wrapper around [F# Compiler Service](https://fsharp.github.io/FSharp.Compiler.Service/) and is heavily focused on performance.
 For example, autocompleting in medium-sized file in F# Language Server (left) and Ionide (right):

 ![Autocomplete warm](videos/LSP-vs-Ionide-Warm.gif)